sassoftware/viya4-deployment/docs/user/SingleStore.md

 - Elastic Kubernetes Service (EKS) in Amazon Web Services
 - Open Source Kubernetes on your own machines

+## Cluster provisioning for SAS Viya with SingleStore

 ### Azure Kubernetes Service Cluster in Microsoft Azure

 The [SAS Viya 4 Infrastructure as Code (IaC) for Microsoft Azure](https://github.com/sassoftware/viya4-iac-azure) GitHub project can automatically provision the required infrastructure components that support SAS Viya with SingleStore deployments.